 I. Identifying Opportunities

 Keyword research starts by identifying a large volume of words and phrases that you could rank for, but you’ll need to understand which short tail and long tail keywords are within striking distance for you to get on the top page of the SERP.
+Andrew Ansley has a very thorough SEO keyword opportunity guide that goes into great detail into identifying SEO opportunity.
 Think of this stage as your list building phase: focus first on quantity with only loose restrictions.
 You just want to list out everything that’s related to your business so you can go through and narrow down the list later.